sisaman/CRMP/README.md

 #### Dataset:

-Please drop me and email to send you the download link.
+Please drop me an email to send you the download link.
 <sajadmanesh@ce.sharif.edu>

 #### Usage: